CarGurus (CARG)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Taking a step back, we can see that CarGurus’s margin expanded by 11.7 percentage points over the last few years.
-This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.
+Taking a step back, we can see that CarGurus’s margin expanded by 20.9 percentage points over the last few years.
+This is encouraging because it gives the company more optionality.

 CarGurus Trailing 12-Month Free Cash Flow Margin

-CarGurus’s free cash flow clocked in at $60.25 million in Q1, equivalent to a 26.8% margin.
-This result was good as its margin was 18.5 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+CarGurus’s free cash flow clocked in at $64.01 million in Q3, equivalent to a 26.8% margin.
+This result was good as its margin was 9 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 12. Balance Sheet Assessment